mdpopescu/public/README.md

 * VM: implements a custom virtual machine - I was bored :)

+* WClone: clone a website into a local folder, rewriting URLs as needed.

 * WebScraping: a new language from retrieving data from the web plus a transpiler from that language to C#

 * WebStore: Another implementation of an inventory management system, using an event store